Sparrow - Reception

 Save the date:

-PE - Every Tuesday from week 3 (Come to school in your PE kit and trainers!)
+PE – Every Thursday (Come to school in your PE kit and trainers!)

-Forest School - Every Friday from week 3
+Forest School – Every Friday (please wrap up warm)

 Our weekly timetable: